-The ABC television series War On Waste could not have come at a better time.
-Bringing much needed attention to the issues facing our planet, the program comes at a time when we are making critical decisions that will leave lasting impact on future generations.
+The ABC television series War On Waste could not have come at a better moment.
+Bringing much needed exposure to the issues facing our planet, the program comes at a time when we are making critical decisions that will leave lasting impact on future generations.

 Rather than take a pessimistic approach however, it offers practical ideas to help Australians curb their wasteful habits and live more sustainably.